11 seconds. That’s how long the average email attention span is today.

 The GIF, which stands for Graphics Interchange Format, is an image format developed by CompuServe in 1987.
 GIFs are noiseless animations created from video clips or still images that play repeatedly like a flipbook – usually every few seconds.

 (And real quick, it is pronounced “Jif” like the peanut butter, according to the GIF inventor Steve Wilhite.
-It just is.
-The debate is over).
+But most people pronounce GIF with a hard G).

 In the early days of the Internet, GIFs were the main method of adding movement to a web page.
 In 1989, the GIF moved from only supporting static images to supporting short animations.